TheSpiritXIII/Natural-GM/Documentation/Readme.md

     doxygen Doxyfile

-After building, open Index.html in a web browser, and you should redirect to the generated HTML documentation.
+After building, open Index.html in a web browser, and you should be redirected to the generated HTML documentation.